December 1, 2018 12:00 am - February 28, 2019 12:00 am

 Asia and the Pacific | Australia | Sydney | Royal Botanic Garden Sydney

-Flow is a participatory, site- and culture-responsive audio installation, created by Sydney-based public artist Allan Giddy, which utilises the natural flow of water to convey the voices of Indigenous children around the world, speaking words that they have written in their local languages.
+Flow is a participatory, site- and culture-responsive audio installation, created by Sydney-based public artist Allan Giddy, which utilises the natural flow of water to convey the voices of Indigenous children around the world, speaking in their local languages.
 Recorded and edited into a soundscape, the children’s voices are ‘released’ into the water to flow to the oceans.

 While the work is essentially invisible to passersby, the underwater audio can be easily accessed via a poetically simple means—a stick held with one end in the water and the other against the ear.